Deadly attacks could have lasting impact on Paris tourism

 That could be a big problem for France, which has been struggling to kick-start economic growth and is normally the most visited country in the world.

-Almost 85 million foreigners a year support a 150 billion euro (115.1 billion pounds) tourist industry that delivers 7 percent of the nation's gross domestic product, government figures show.
+Almost 85 million foreigners a year support a 150 billion euro ($174 billion) tourist industry that delivers 7 percent of the nation's gross domestic product, government figures show.

 Arab visitors traditionally make up 10-12 percent of the clients of Paris luxury hotels, Panayotis said.